 We accept payments in US$, CA$ as well as in other convertible currencies like EUR, AUD and GBP.
 Tour prices have been costed in US$.
 CA$ price shown below is an indicative amount reached at by using the conversion rate at the time of web posting and will be applicable if there is no change in the conversion rate.
 Should the currency conversion rate change, the US$ pricing will prevail.
 Bestway Tours & Safaris offers a conversion rate protection.
 Once full payment has been received and no modification has been made to the tour itinerary, we will honour that rate.
 For complete payment procedures, please click here

-This tour operates on a minimum of 02 and average tour size of 25 participants
+This tour operates on a minimum of 02 and a maximum of 12 participants

 If you would like to have a tour on dates other than the above ones or with a customised itinerary, please contact us and we will be happy to work out an exclusive program for you.